 Serving both a traditional and vegetarian afternoon tea, their mouth-watering menu includes sandwiches with seasonal fillings, delicate scones and a selection of petit fours, all served with a choice of Scottish blend tea or Americano coffee.

-Vibrant and quirky, Eteaket is a welcoming little tea room in Frederick Street, popular with both residents and visitors alike.
-Mismatched vintage china and a mindblowing selection of loose teas served with wholesome baking has firmly put this little gem firmly on the map.
+Vibrant and quirky, Eteaket is a welcoming little tearoom on Frederick Street, popular with both residents and visitors alike.
+Mismatched vintage china and a mind-blowing selection of loose teas served with wholesome baking have firmly put this little gem firmly on the map.

-Be seen with the in-crowd at Tigerlily, a contemporary and very en-trend hot spot situated on Edinburgh’s fashionable George Street.
+Be seen with the in-crowd at Tigerlily, a contemporary and very on-trend hotspot situated on Edinburgh’s fashionable George Street.

-They offer a sumptuous range of afternoon tea options, including classic, deluxe, cocktail tea and champagne tea.
+They offer a sumptuous range of afternoon tea options, including classic, deluxe, cocktail and champagne tea.

 For spectacular views, you cannot beat the Forth Floor Restaurant and Brasserie at Harvey Nichols.
-Afternoon tea overlooking St Andrew Square is a lovely way to pass the time.
+Afternoon tea overlooking St Andrew Square is a lovely way to pass the time of day.

-Enjoy a relaxed afternoon tucking into an indulgent, traditional afternoon Tea after a little shopping, plus, everything tastes better in miniature, and even more scrumptious partnered with the finest leaf tea.
+Enjoy a relaxed afternoon tucking into an indulgent, traditional tea after a little shopping, plus, everything tastes better in miniature, and even more scrumptious partnered with the finest leaf tea.

 Choose from classic afternoon tea, or if you’re feeling fancy, why not opt for the champagne or cocktail menu.

 Can’t make it to one of their bakeries?
 Don’t worry – they also offer Afternoon Tea at Home.
 Enjoy the same delicious baked treats delivered to your door.
 Available seven days a week (48 hours notice required) for local delivery in Edinburgh (EH1-22) or collection from a Mimi’s Bakehouse of your choice.